 The purpose of SSP is to strengthen families and support their ability to work.
 SSP is reimbursed by state general fund Maintenance of Effort (MOE) from Temporary Assistance for Needy Families (TANF) and is considered a non-assistance program by TANF.
-Youth receiving SSI, adoption or guardianship subsidies, or who are enrolled in a Medicaid waiver may be over income for SSP.
 SSP must be the fund of first choice for all applicable service requests if the youth/family meets the eligibility criteria.